Time’s Up movement takes spotlight at Globes

 The Time’s Up movement took center stage at the 2018 Golden Globes on Sunday evening, in a showing of solidarity and outpouring of support for women’s rights and the #MeToo social media campaign.

-From Seth Meyers’ opening monologue to the number of guests who wore black in solidarity with the women who have been victims of sexual harassment and abuse in the entertainment industry, Hollywood’s elite didn’t shy away from addressing the ongoing scandals.
+From Seth Meyers’ opening monologue to the number of guests who wore black in solidarity with the women who have experienced sexual harassment and abuse in the entertainment industry, Hollywood’s elite didn’t shy away from addressing the ongoing scandals.

 “Happy New Year Hollywood.
 It’s 2018, marijuana is finally allowed and sexual harassment finally isn’t,” Meyers said.